Here’s Why Everyone On TikTok Is Talking About Their Gut Health

 It’s partly driven by science, with the recent explosion of research into the wonderful gut microbiome, and undeniably also partly due to pharmaceutical companies following the microbiome boom, explains Dr Kellar.

-"People are also recognising the way our gut health affects many other bodily systems, e.g., mental health and skin health," adds JSHealth Founder, Jessica Sepel.
+"People are also recognising the way our gut health affects many other bodily systems, e.g., mental health and skin health," adds Jess.
 "We are also getting more and more information on how the microbiome works from scientists these days, which has been the catalyst to take greater notice of the role of the gut."

 What exactly affects gut health?